 How to make sure your bonfire is wildlife friendly

-Bonfire Night 2017 is almost upon us, one of the most thrilling family fun events of the year.
+Wildlife friendly bonfires.
+Bonfire Night is almost upon us, one of the most thrilling family fun events of the year.
 Once again we’ll all enjoy the tasty treacle toffee, the brilliantly blazing bonfire and the fierce firework fiestas, however, these celebrations come at a cost to our local wildlife.

 The sights and sounds that come with bonfire night can scare the likes of birds and hedgehogs, whereas the bonfire itself can be extremely harmful when situated close to their habitat.